dmitrykos/stk/README.md

 ## Example Code

-Below example toggles RGB LEDs on a development board with LED.
+Below example toggles RGB LEDs on a development board.
 Each LED is controlled by its own thread, switching at 1s intervals:

 ```cpp
 #include <stk_config.h>